LGBT flag

 It’s clear that LGBT seniors face higher health risks.
 They’re also more likely to have experienced trauma in their lives, which can impact health and well-being.

-Whether verbal or physical abuse, these seniors were some of the first to feel the backlash of being gay or trans in America.
-Some of the numbers to emphasize this reality include:
+Whether verbal or physical abuse, these seniors were some of the first to feel the backlash of being gay or trans in the U.S. Some of the numbers to emphasize this reality include:

 • About two-thirds of LGBT seniors have experienced victimization at least 3 times in their lives.

-• 41 percent of transgender people are reported to have attempted suicide.
+• 41% of transgender people are reported to have attempted suicide.

 In light of these experiences with discrimination and abuse, it’s important for LGBT senior services to take it into account.
 For example, creating safe LGBT-friendly housing is just one way to combat this past trauma.
 Mental health is another area to consider as part of a suite of key health services.